tao-xinxiu/prototype-template-engine/README.md

 - [Add then Remove](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/strategy/impl/AddRemoveStrategy.java)
 - [Remove then Add](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/strategy/impl/RemoveAddStrategy.java)

-To perform the strategy sites by sites, you can simply specify `parallelAllSites` as `false` and set `sitesOrder` as the order of sites to update (e.x., `[["site1"], ["site2", "site3"], ["site4", "site5"]]`)
+To process an update site by site, you can simply specify `parallelAllSites` as `false` and set `sitesOrder` as the order of sites to update (e.x., `[["site1"], ["site2", "site3"], ["site4", "site5"]]`)

-To choose the proper strategy, you could check their comparison in the following table.
+To choose among several strategies, you can consider the following table that compares them.
 It shows the influence of applying different strategies for updating the code of a microservice.

 | strategy | multi-version coexisted | duration | resource consumption | performance degradation | available instances |
 |-----------|-----|-----|---------|-----|---------|